mikeoliphant/OpenSongChart/README.md

 # How to get songs in OpenSongChart format

-Songs in PSARC format can be converted using the [PsarcConverter](https://github.com/mikeoliphant/PsarcConverter) application.
+Songs in various formats (Rocksmith PSARC, Rock Band) can be converted using the [ChartConverter](https://github.com/mikeoliphant/ChartConverter) application.

 # What is in this repo?
 This repository currently has C# data structures designed to be deserialized from data files (currently using json).